oddcamp/frontend-manual/README.md

 ### Templating Languages

-We use different templating engines, depending on the project's backend.
+We use different templating engines, depending on the project's backend:

 * **ERB** for Rails/Middleman
 * **Twig** for Symfony